trimox/angular-mdc-web/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct
 Help us keep Angular MDC open and inclusive.
 Please read and follow our [Code of Conduct][coc].

-## <a name="question"></a> Got a Question or Problem?

-Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [StackOverflow](https://stackoverflow.com/questions/tagged/material-components) where the questions should be tagged with tag `material-components`.

-StackOverflow is a much better place to ask questions since:

-- there are thousands of people willing to help on StackOverflow
-- questions and answers stay available for public viewing so your question / answer might help someone else
-- StackOverflow's voting system assures that the best answers are prominently visible.

-To save your and our time we will be systematically closing all the issues that are requests for general support and redirecting people to StackOverflow.

 ## <a name="issue"></a> Found a Bug?
 If you find a bug in the source code, you can help us by [submitting an issue](#submit-issue) to our [GitHub Repository][github].
 Even better, you can [submit a Pull Request](#submit-pr) with a fix.

-## <a name="feature"></a> Missing a Feature?
-You can *request* a new feature by [submitting an issue](#submit-issue) to our GitHub Repository.
-If you would like to *implement* a new feature, please submit an issue with a proposal for your work first, to be sure that we can use it.
-Please consider what kind of change it is:

-* For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
-This will also allow us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.
-* **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).

-## <a name="submit"></a> Submission Guidelines

 ### <a name="submit-issue"></a> Submitting an Issue